 There are a variety of reasons why your eBay listing could be removed.
 For starters, if it appears that the goods you are selling are counterfeit, your listing can be taken down.
 Your listing may also be removed due to the likelihood of confusion, which means that a company believes that your mark is too close to its mark, and it believes that consumers will be confused by the similarity.

 The “first sale” doctrine states that you are allowed to resell items you bought legitimately without a company being able to stop the sale.
 This doctrine will be your go-to defense if your eBay listing is removed.
 You may also be able to restore your listing if you own a federal trademark on the goods that you are attempting to sell.

 When a claim is filed, eBay will provide you with the claimant's address and recommend that you make direct contact.
-The person accusing you of trademark infringement will likely have an attorney on their side, so it's important that you retain your own legal representation.
+The person accusing you of trademark infringement will likely have an attorney on his side, so it's important that you retain your own legal representation.

 Being truthful will protect you if there is additional legal action resulting from the claim.

 If your eBay listing is removed and you own a trademark registration or you legally purchased the items you are selling, you will have strong grounds for a counter case.
 It's also important to remember that too many claims against your eBay profile may result in your account being suspended, denying you a valuable source of income.

 Your attorney should be able to help you decide if you are protected by the “first sale” doctrine.
 The attorney also should be able to help you register a trademark so that you are protected against infringement claims in the future.